 The stimulus for new bone formations

-Minimal essential strain (MES) refers to the threshold amount of stress applied to the structure which is necessary to elicit growth of new bone material.
+Minimal essential strain (MES) refers to the threshold amount of stress applied to the structure which is necessary to elicit the growth of new bone material.
 A force exceeding MES is required to signal the osteoblasts to move toward the periosteum and begin this transformation.
 MES is thought to be 1/10 of the braking force needed to fracture the bone.
-Training effects have a positive relationship with bone density just as sedentary living habits play a role in the loss of bone density.
+Training effects have a positive relationship with bone density, just as sedentary living habits play a role in the loss of bone density.

 Training to increase bone formation